 Once accepted into the EdD program, a student should begin his or her program of studies and enroll for seminars in the next regular semester.
-Students must maintain enrollment (register and pay matriculation fees) each semester until the doctoral program is completed.
+Students must maintain enrollment each semester until the doctoral program is completed.
 If the student is not registered for a course, the student should enroll in Continual Enrollment, Inactive Status, or Program Delay.
 The doctoral program is a continuous enrollment program until graduation.
 Failure to register and pay fees each semester will result in termination from the program.

 All students in the doctoral program have full-time status.
 The Doctor of Education program follows the graduate policy for drop-add and withdrawal.
-All requests for changes in registration or status must be submitted using the designated registration form(s) and must be received by the appropriate deadlines (consult EdD Office for more information).
+Contact the registrar for any changes in registration.

-All students enrolled in a doctoral program MUST register online each semester regardless of their status.
+All students enrolled in a doctoral program must register each semester regardless of their status.
 A late fee will be assessed for any student who does not register.
 Students who have been accepted into the program automatically attain active status.
 Active status is maintained by registering for at least one workshop or seminar per year and by paying the appropriate fees.